 Data Evaluation and Program Assessment: How well do our programs work?
 What shifts could we make in math, counseling and writing to strengthen our academic outcomes?
 The Director of Evaluation and Program Assessment gives our District and MBEF the capacity to assess our programs, provides our educators with the data they need for improvements, and supports our ability to make strategic data-backed funding decisions.

 Math Professional Development K-12: Our District has received feedback from teachers and parents on the efficacy of the math professional development program during the transition to Common Core.
-This grant helps continue the work we have done over the past two years by connecting our District with Teacher Leaders who provide best practices and coaching for teachers.
+This grant helps continue the work we have done over the past two years by connecting our District with Teacher-Leaders who provide best practices and coaching for teachers.
 All math teachers will benefit from professional development from Stanford University over the summer, and continued support from Stanford, UC Irvine and UCLA throughout the year.

 Music: Music, math and science achievement go hand in hand.
-MBEF funds 44% of music instruction K-12, and as a result, the music program at MBUSD has experienced phenomenal growth and success.
+MBEF funds 49% of music instruction K-12, and as a result the music program at MBUSD has experienced phenomenal growth and success.
 All students in grades 1-5 receive weekly music instruction, which forms the foundation for our award-winning middle and high school programs.
 The opportunity to discover music at a young age may help a student discover a passion or talent, and has been proven to strengthen language development, increase IQ, improve spatial temporal skills and nurture responsibility and teamwork.

-Shift from Teachers on Special Assignment (TOSA) to Teacher/Coach Model: Our TOSAs have historically provided specialized coaching in academic areas that required more attention and growth, such as literacy, science, technology and 21st Century Teaching and Learning.
+Teacher/Coach Model: Our TOSAs have historically provided specialized coaching in academic areas that required more attention and growth, such as literacy, science, technology and 21st Century Teaching and Learning.
 Current best practices and teacher feedback indicate that modeling teaching practices in a “demonstration lab” is key to building a teacher’s capacity in the classroom.
 This new model also creates a better system through which our District can provide teachers with pathways for growth, without taking our best teachers out of the classroom.
 This year our teacher/coaches will support the implementation of Common Core Math, Technology, and Next Generation Science Standards.

 Teacher of the Year Stipends – Sponsored by the Nickell Family: Each year MBUSD recognizes one teacher from each school site as the Teacher of the Year, and one of those teachers is selected as the District-wide Teacher of the Year.
 With this grant, made possible by an endowment fund sponsored by the Nickell Family, MBUSD’s seven Teachers of the Year will receive a monetary reward.
 This is an exciting opportunity to award the teachers who do so much for our children every day.

-Teacher on Special Assignment (TOSA)/Literacy and Writing: There have been significant changes in the manner in which we teach writing and literacy in schools throughout our country.
+Teacher on Special Assignment (TOSA), Literacy and Writing: There have been significant changes in the manner in which we teach writing and literacy in schools throughout our country.
 In every grade, what is taught is as important as how it is taught.
 MBEF funding helps ensure that each child’s curriculum keeps pace with the changing world by funding a TOSA to lead continuous improvement efforts throughout the District in this important area of growth.

 Artist in Residence Program (to supplement PTA): Elementary students are introduced to cultural and performing arts through a 10-lesson ‘residency’ program presented by guest artists, and supported by school site PTAs.
 Each residency meets the stringent California Visual and Performing Arts Standards, and reinforces classroom learning by tying to a unit of study or theme within each grade’s curriculum.
 The Artist in Residence program enhances classroom learning, strengthens students’ creative and artistic skills, builds confidence, and broadens student exposure to a diverse array of experiences through the performing arts.